UMCFS/Rules/CommunityRules.md

 ```
 **Strongly consider enabling 2FA on your Discord account, if you haven't already.** Phishing attacks unfortunately do happen, and should you accidentally click on a malicious link, 2FA will save you and your account from compromise.

-**Report any suspicious activity to <@575252669443211264>.** This allows all of staff to assist you with your concern.
+**Report any suspicious activity to @ModMail#5460.** This allows all of staff to assist you with your concern.

 **We are not responsible for information shared in DMs.** There can be times when people DM you regarding information in stores, or regarding marketplace interactions or other content.
 Use your best judgement when clicking on links or negotiating deals.
 This does not mean that our rules about hate speech and kindness and threats do not apply in DMs - they most certainly do.
 ```ini
 [OTHER NOTES]
 ```
 **All buying and selling activity must be conducted through the Marketplace.** The marketplace is a feature designed to accommodate the community, but isn't the main feature of this server.
-It has its own set of additional rules, detailed in <#892606881581899826>.
+It has its own set of additional rules, detailed in #📜-marketplace-rules.
 If you intend to buy or sell hardware here, you must read and accept them.

 **For EVGA and Newegg wins, you are permitted to "give" them to other users.** You may not sell them in the marketplace, however, until items are in-hand.
 We are not responsible for any data leaks or compromised information should you choose to allow others to log into your accounts.
-Please see <#892606881581899826> for more information.
+Please see #📜-marketplace-rules for more information.

 **Discord links are disabled.** This is mostly to prevent bot spam and other phishing attacks.